Franck Kessié: Senior

 In December 2023, Kessié was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations.
 He captained the team in the tournament's opening match, a 2–0 win over Guinea-Bissau on 14 January 2024.
 During the round of 16 match against defending champions Senegal, he came off the bench in the second half, in which he managed to score the equalizer from a penalty in the 86th minute in a 1–1 tie.
 He eventually netted the last penalty in the shoot-outs in a 5–4 win, which qualified his country to the quarter-finals.
 He later scored a goal in the final match against Nigeria which ended in a 2–1 victory.

+Kessié later became the captain of his national team in 2024, succeeding Max-Alain Gradel.
+On 6 January 2026, he made his 100th international appearance in a 3–0 win over Burkina Faso during the 2025 Africa Cup of Nations round of 16.

+On 15 May 2026, Kessié was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.
+He scored his first World Cup goal, opening the scoring in a 2–1 defeat against Germany in the second group-stage match.

 Personal life

 When Kessié was 11 years old, his father, who used to be a professional footballer in his youth before enlisting in the Ivorian army, died due to an illness.
 Therefore, one of his goal celebrations is a military salute performed in order to pay tribute to his late father.
 Growing up, his idol was Yaya Touré.

 Kessié is a practicing Muslim.
-He regularly fasts during the Islamic month of Ramadan.
+He regularly fasts during Ramadan while playing matches.